Here’s a quick challenge for you: can you recite your mother’s, spouse’s or best friend’s phone number without checking your Smartphone?

 The same goes with Internet usage at home.
 Maybe you get online to pay a bill or look up a friend, and before you know it you have six screens open and are engaged in multiple online activities.

-Screens and devices breed multitasking, and multitasking has been shown by The Institute of Psychiatry at the University of London to reduce our IQ significantly (as much as losing a night of sleep or smoking marijuana)3.
+Screens and devices breed multitasking, and multitasking has been shown by The Institute of Psychiatry at the University of London to reduce our IQ significantly (as much as losing a night of sleep)3.

 Distraction makes memories more difficult to form